 Counteract this approach by always talking to your kids as if they are adults.
-Treat them with the same level of respect and deference (particularly once they have reach age 11 and 12) as you would treat a colleague.
+Treat them with the same level of respect and deference (particularly once they have reached age 11 and 12) as you would treat a colleague.

 You can simplify your language a little, but don't do it by much.
 Make them feel respected as adults and they will begin acting more like adults.

 In the final scheme of things, your kids mimic the way you behave.
 If you are heavily socialized and always treat people with courtesy and respect, this behavior will resonate more than words will.
-Keep your behavior measured, calm, clean and powerful.
+Keep your behavior measured, calm, clean, and powerful.
 Your children will always follow suit.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.